wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 Like all log-structured systems, LSNVMM requires periodic garbage collection (GC) to recycle storage occupied by stale data.
 In LSNVMM, data become stale either because the block they are in is freed and the free operation has committed, or because another committed transaction updates the block.
 In both cases, the entry for the home address in the mapping table will be modified to reflect those changes.
+LSNVMM uses several background threads to perform GC.
+These GC threads wake up periodically and check log chunks.
+Chunks are basic units of performing GC.